absmach/benchmark/reports/digitalocean-1to1.md

 ![DO 1-to-1 2.5k QoS 2 Pub to Sub latency](assets/DO/1-to-1-2.5k-qos2-pub-sub-lat.png "DO 1-to-1 2.5k QoS 2 Pub to Sub latency")

 *Pub to sub latency in microseconds (100k microseconds are 100 milliseconds) *

 ---
+> Useful facts:
+>* 95% of clients had latency from 91ms up to 94ms
+>* Max latency was up to 440ms

+---